-Ship has shifted its business focus from simply increasing earnings (which makes the company vulnerable to pricing pressures) to emphasizing cost management.
-This shift means that the management focus is moving from individual transactions to comprehensive relationships and contracts with customers.
-Currently, Ship is developing a system that allows it to provide overall cost reduction solutions to customers while maintaining a certain level of profitability.
-Shared Research believes that the company can effectively retain customers by utilizing the experience of its subsidiaries in building integrated information management systems (both in-hospital and external SPD) and its medical engineering consulting experience.
+The company has been shifting its business focus from simply increasing earnings-which leaves it vulnerable to pricing pressures-to stronger cost control.
+The group restructuring that began in FY03/25 is part of this transition.
+This shift reflects a change in management emphasis from individual transactions to broader, long-term relationships and contracts with customers.
+Ship is currently developing a system that enables it to offer comprehensive solutions while building an earnings structure that maintains stable profitability.
+Shared Research believes the company can effectively retain customers by leveraging the experience of its subsidiaries in building integrated information management systems (both in-hospital and external SPD) and its medical engineering consulting expertise.

 The company's manufacturing functions, which have been enhanced in recent years, have become one of the pillars of its future competitive strategy.
-By linking manufacturing functions with project consulting, the company's business is not limited to one-off project consulting but also includes the provision of continuous services, such as supply services to hospital facilities, even after project completion.
+By linking manufacturing functions with project consulting, the company's business is not limited to consulting for one-off projects but also includes the provision of continuous services, such as supply services to hospital facilities, even after project completion.
 This allows the company to build long-term relationships with customers.
 Going forward, the company is exploring entry into overseas markets such as Vietnam and Turkey, laying the groundwork to grow into a global niche specialist company.